 541 Daryl J. Levinson, The Consequences of Fish on the Consequences of Theory, 80 VA.
-L. Rev. 1653, 1654 (1994).
+L. REV. 1653, 1654 (1994).

-542 See Stanley Fish, Normal Circumstances, Literal Language, Direct Speech Acts, the Ordinary, the Everyday, the Obvious, What Goes without Saying, and Other Special Cases, 4 Critical Inquiry 625, 637 (1978) ("A sentence is never not in a context.").
-543 See Ward Farnsworth et al., Implicit Bias in Legal Interpretation 3 (John M. Olin Program in Law and Economics Working Paper No. 577, 2011), available at who cherry-pick language and craft motivated meanings to sway others into espousing their claims.
-544 Compounding this ideological intrusion, "subjectively-imposed legalities" 545 invariably seep into legal analysis, collapsing the boundary separating analysis from political advocacy 546 with the result, for example, that legal judgments regarding whether President Clinton committed an impeachable offense correlate almost perfectly with, and are tinged by, the partisan affiliations of those who rendered them.
-547
+542 See Stanley Fish, Normal Circumstances, Literal Language, Direct Speech Acts, the Ordinary, the Everyday, the Obvious, What Goes without Saying, and Other Special Cases, 4 CRITICAL INQUIRY 625, 637 (1978) ("A sentence is never not in a context.").
+543 See WARD FARNSWORTH ET AL., IMPLICIT BIAS IN LEGAL INTERPRETATION 3 (John M. OLI, D. C. 2017) and L. C. 2017 and C. 20 who cherry-pick language and craft motivated meanings to sway others into espousing their claims.544 Compounding this ideological intrusion, "subjectively-imposed legalities" 545 invariably seep into legal analysis, collapsing the boundary separating analysis from political advocacy546 with the result, for example, that legal judgments regarding whether President Clinton committed an impeachable offense correlate almost perfectly with, and are tinged by, the partisan affiliations of those who rendered them.547